-19. Every person who shall own or occupy a tent, shed, whare, or similar structure which is in such a state as to be a nuisance or injurious to health, or which is so overcrowded as to be injurious to the health of the inmates, whether or not members of the same family, shall be deemed guilty of offence, and shall be liable to a penalty not exceeding £1 for a first offence and not exceeding £5 for every subsequent
+19. Every person who shall own or Foccupy a tent, shed, whare, or similar structure which is in such a state as to be a nuisance or injurious to health, or which is so overcrowded as to be injurious to the health of the inmates, whether or not members of the same family, shall be deemed guilty of an offence, and shall be liable to a penalty not exceeding £1 for a first offence and not exceeding £5 for every subsequent offence.

-Meeting-houses.
+Meeting-houses

 20. The provisions of clause 8 with regard to site shall apply to meeting-houses.
 21. The provisions of clause 11 with regard to flooring shall apply to meeting-houses.

-22. All meeting-houses, so as to secure adequate ventilation, shall be provided with sufficient window-space at either end of the building, of which window-space at least one-half shall be made to open.
+22. All meeting-houses, so as to secure adequate ventila-tion, shall be provided with sufficient window-space at either end of the building, of which window-space at least one-half shall be made to open.

-23. All meeting-houses shall be provided with sufficient privy accommodation for each sex to the satisfaction of the Medical Officer of Health or Director of Maori Hygiene
+23. All meeting-houses shall be provided with sufficient privy accommodation for each sex to the satisfaction of the Medical Officer of Health or Director of Maori Hygiene.

-24. No sweepings or rubbish shall be deposited under the floor of a meeting-house.
+24. No sweepings or rubbish shall be deposited under the

-25. The Committee shall direct the carrying-out of any necessary alterations or additions under these by-laws, and in the event of the owner or persons concerned in the meetinghouse refusing to carry out such alterations or additions such meeting-house may be closed down until the by-laws are
+foor of a meeting-house.
+25. The Committee shall direct the carrying-out of any 20.
+Into committee shall direct the carrying-out of any necessary alterations or additions under these by-laws, and in the event of the owner or persons concerned in the meeting-house refusing to carry out such alterations or additions such meeting-house may be closed down until the by-laws are complied with.